Sahani2512/2025AA05337_ml_assignment/README.md

+# Heart Disease Prediction using Machine Learning

-a.
-Problem Statement - The objective of this project is to predict the presence of heart disease in patients using machine learning classification techniques.
+## a.
+Problem Statement
+The objective of this project is to predict the presence of heart disease in patients using machine learning classification techniques.
 Multiple supervised learning models are trained and evaluated on a publicly available heart disease dataset.
 The models are compared using standard evaluation metrics, and a Streamlit web application is developed to allow interactive dataset upload, model selection, and visualization of results.

-b.
-Dataset Description - The Heart Disease dataset was obtained from a public repository (UCI / Kaggle).
+## b.
+Dataset Description
+The Heart Disease dataset was obtained from a public repository (UCI / Kaggle).

 Dataset Characteristics:
-Number of instances: 1025
+- Number of instances: 1025
-Number of features: 13 input features + 1 target variable
+- Number of features: 13 input features + 1 target
-Type: Binary classification (0 = No Heart Disease, 1 = Heart Disease)
+- Type: Binary classification (0 = No Heart Disease, 1 = Heart Disease)

 Features:
-age – Age of patient
+- age – Age of patient
-sex – Gender (0 = Female, 1 = Male)
+- sex – Gender (0 = Female, 1 = Male)
-cp – Chest pain type
+- cp – Chest pain type
-trestbps – Resting blood pressure chol – Serum cholesterol fbs – Fasting blood sugar restecg – Resting ECG results thalach – Maximum heart rate achieved exang – Exercise induced angina oldpeak – ST depression slope – Slope of peak exercise ST segment ca – Number of major vessels thal – Thalassemia target – Heart disease presence (0/1)
+- trestbps – Resting blood pressure
+- chol – Serum cholesterol
+- fbs – Fasting blood sugar
+- restecg – Resting ECG
+- thalach – Max heart rate
+- exang – Exercise induced angina
+- oldpeak – ST depression
+- slope – Slope of ST segment
+- ca – Number of major vessels
+- thal – Thalassemia
+- target – Heart disease (0/1)

-c.
-Models Used and Evaluation Metrics - The following six machine learning models were implemented:
+## c.
+Models Used and Evaluation Metrics
-Logistic Regression
-Decision Tree Classifier
-K-Nearest Neighbors (KNN)
-Naive Bayes (Gaussian)
-Random Forest (Ensemble)
-XGBoost (Ensemble)
-Each model was evaluated using:
-Accuracy
-AUC Score
-Precision
-Recall
-F1 Score
+### Comparison Table
 Matthews Correlation Coefficient (MCC)
 | Model               | Accuracy | AUC    | Precision | Recall | F1     | MCC    |
 | ------------------- | -------- | ------ | --------- | ------ | ------ | ------ |